Piero's Italian Cuisine

 Does Piero's Italian Cuisine have outdoor seating?

 Piero's is positioned on Convention Center Dr in a setting that doesn't lend itself to traditional patio dining.
-No outdoor seating is documented for this venue.
+No outdoor seating is documented.
 If an al fresco option matters to you, plan accordingly before making the trip.

 Do I need a reservation at Piero's Italian Cuisine?